 You cannot get interest assistance for loans which Kela has paid back to the lender bank under its loan guarantee liability and which Kela is collecting from you.

 In order to qualify for interest assistance, your income must remain below a specific limit.
 The income limit is higher if you have dependent children of your own or if dependent children of your spouse or partner are living with you.
-The following income limits apply until the end of February 2020:
+Cohabitation can also refer to same-sex partners.
+The following income limits apply until the end of February 2024: